CDOT-EDX/Project/README.md

 ## Slide Creation Library for the internal use of the edX team at CDOT

-In order to have this version of the createSlide library working you will need the following files:
+In order to have this version of the createSlide library working you will need the following files: (these files should be already organized inside Project/aviation/)
     CDOT-EDX/Project/library/createSlide.js
     CDOT-EDX/Project/library/statis/js/*
     CDOT-EDX/Project/library/statis/css/*